• Business

 Definition of Insolvency

-Insolvency is a situation which arises due to the inability to pay off the outstanding debts on time to the creditors because the assets are not enough to cover up the liabilities.
+Insolvency is such a financial state which is caused due to the inability of an individual or company to pay off outstanding debts timely to the creditors or banks because the assets are insufficient.
+This usually arises when the cash inflows of a person are less than the cash outflows.
+So, their income is not enough to cover up their liabilities.

 Definition of Bankruptcy

-Bankruptcy is a situation in which an individual/organization sends an application to the relevant court; wherein he declares himself as insolvent due to his inability to pay off debts and expenses, seeking to be declared as a bankrupt.
-Now, the court may decide the appropriation of the personal property of the insolvent among his various creditors.
-It is the last stage of insolvency and gives a new lease to the insolvent to start a fresh, i.e. it relieves the individual or a company from all the debts and other disadvantages of insolvency.
+It is the final stage of insolvency and gives a new lease to the insolvent to start afresh, i.e. it relieves the individual or a company from all the debts and other disadvantages of insolvency.

 Key Differences Between Insolvency and Bankruptcy